 With E3 around the corner, companies have begun their own form of hype for the event that starts on June 12, 2018.
-Sony has started to reveal teasers and release dates, Nintendo has announced a noticeable amount of soon to be available content, and Bethesda has given a teaser to their next Fallout game.
+Sony has started to reveal teasers and release dates, Nintendo has announced a noticeable amount of upcoming content and Bethesda has given a teaser to their next Fallout game.
 All this news is something to look forward to, in addition to the new IPs and sequels that inevitably will be announced at this year Electronics Expo.
-With that in mind, I have compiled a list of the 5 items that I am looking to see announced from the events big players.
+With that in mind, I have compiled a list of the 5 items that I am looking to see announced from the event’s big players.

 2. Microsoft reveals their killer app of the generation

 Even living under a rock, it would be obvious to everyone in the game industry that Microsoft has not released the game they need to keep rising interest in their console.
 Scalebound was canceled, Sea of Thieves has underwhelmed, and with every other game besides Forza doing less than exemplary, the Xbox One doesn’t have the draw as its main competitor Sony.
 Halo isn’t going to save them this year after Halo 5‘s disappointment.
 What they need to do is stop focusing on new consoles and focus more on getting new developers to give them exclusives.

 3. Nintendo wins with Smash Bros.

 Super Smash Bros. is one of the most popular games in the world.
 Every generation of Nintendo console has had a Smash entry since the Nintendo 64 debuted the original series.
 And the Switch has already had some phenomenal games already with Mario Odyssey and Breath of the Wild.
 Focusing on Smash is already on their agenda, but bringing yet another smorgasbord of games to their console will tilt the tide of this upcoming fiscal year away from the big two home consoles and back into the hands of Mario’s creators.